 As a student in the religious studies and theology program, you will cultivate an inquiring mind by being exposed to the role religion plays in the development and experience of humanity as a whole.
 Students are provided with the scientific and theological tools necessary for an academic study of religion and learn to understand and appreciate the various viewpoints and values of differing religions.

 The major program offers courses in five different areas: world religions, Jewish and Christian origins, history of Christianity, Christianity in the modern world and systematic theology.
-Students wishing to pursue a minor in religious studies can do so within one of four tracks:
+Students wishing to pursue a minor in religious studies can do so within one of three tracks:

 - Religious Studies